ps-tuebingen-courses/pl1-lecture-notes/src/14-object-algebras/object-algebras.md

 Object algebras are a different way to do Church encodings in object-oriented languages.
-This is what the encoding of Church numbers looks like in object algebra style.
+This is what the encoding of Church numbers looks like in object-algebra style.

 ```scala mdoc